-For students who pass the ATI at Level 3 on the first try, they will receive 3%.
-For students who pass the ATI at Level 2 on the first try, they will receive 2%.
+For students who pass the ATI at Level 3 on the first try, they will receive 5%.
+For students who pass the ATI at Level 2 on the first try, they will receive 3%.
 For students who pass the ATI at Level 1 on the first try, they will receive 1%.
 Students who receive a score of less than level 1 on the first attempt will receive 0%.
 Students who receive a level 2, remediation is suggested and retaking the ATI exam to receive a higher grade is optional.
 Students who receive a Level 1 or less than level 1, are required to remediate and are mandated to retake the exam.
-Students who earn less than 1 on the first and second attempt will be put on a student contract and must enroll in success coaching
+Students who earn a level 1 or less than level 1 on the first and second attempt must enroll in success coaching.

-First Attempt Level % Course Credit Next Steps

-Level

-3 3 None

-2 2 Remediation suggested, and option to retake

-for higher grade or accept grade

-1 1 Required to remediate and mandatory retake

-required

-Less than 1 0 Required to remediate and mandatory retake

-required.
+First Attempt Level % Course Credit Next Steps Remediation (Completed) Maximum % Possible 3 5% None N/A 5% 2 3% Remediation suggested and option to retake for higher grade or accept grade 2% 5% 1 1% Required to remediate and mandatory retake required.
+2% 3% Less than 1 0% Required to remediate and mandatory retake required.
+2% 2%